kyuhyong/plotulog/README.md

 compareSensorLogs("001_log/","002_log/")
 ```

-and you will get these plot which makes easier for comparing two different sensor data.
+and you will get these plots which makes easier for comparing two different sensor data at the same time.

 ![plotted sensor comparison](https://image.ibb.co/fkHWoe/sensor_Compare.png)

 ## Development